coopp/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 HlslCompilerBuffer is also used for each returned output value accessed in the hlslCompilerResult object.

-A hlslCompilerBuffer is allocated using helper entrypoints AllocateHlslCompilerBuffer and others.
-FreeHlslCompilerBuffer() must be called for all bufferes allocated using AllocateHlslCompilerBuffer helpers.
+A hlslCompilerBuffer can be allocated in code using AllocateHlslCompilerBuffer and other helper versions of that function.
+FreeHlslCompilerBuffer() must be called for all bufferes allocated using allocation helpers.

 HlslCompilerBuffers returned as outputs from HlslCompilerResult must not be freed using FreeHlslCompilerBuffer().
 These buffers are managed by completely